Workshops

 Location: WIH 314

-An informal panel discussion where senior faculty share strategies for navigating tenure, building support networks, and thriving in the first three years at ISU, with plenty of time for Q&A. Celebrate Neurodiversity Week) with in-person events and an interactive online activity designed to deepen understanding of neurodivergent students, staff, and faculty.
+An informal panel discussion where senior faculty share strategies for navigating tenure, building support networks, and thriving in the first three years at ISU, with plenty of time for Q&A. Celebrate

 Neurodiversity Celebration Week